stets/BadJokeEmailer/README.md

 ![Subscribing a user with Postman](assets/post_sub.png)

 This will add that user to the SNS topic.
-The user will be emailed once a day at the same time that the stack was deployed.
+The user will be emailed once a day at 11:30 EST.
+The time can be changed on the cron line under the cloudwatch rule resource.

 ## To Unsubscribe a User